 For over a decade Harriet went back to Maryland rescuing about 70 slaves including her three of her brothers and her parents.
 She even tried to rescue her husband but he had married another woman.
 Even when she offered to take them both back home with her, John was comfortable where he was.

-During the war she assisted fugitive slaves in Port Royal, South Carolina.
+During the war, she assisted fugitive slaves in Port Royal, South Carolina.
 She was a nurse and led a team of scouts to map the area for the Union.

-In 1863 Combahee River Raid Harriet became the first women to lead an armed assault.
+In 1863 Combahee River Raid Harriet became the first woman to lead an armed assault.
 She guided three steamboats to avoid Confederate mines, set fire to plantations, seize food and supplies, and rescued more than 750 slaves.
 Her name was in the newspapers and her heroics inspired newly-liberated men to join the Union Army.